kusicT/gwd-mytextarea/README.md

 ## Installation in Google Web Designer

+1. ZIP three project files into one zip archive.
-1. Open Google Web Designer.
+2. Open Google Web Designer.
-2. Locate Custom Components in Components palette and click on PLUS sign, pick zipped file with these files.
+3. Locate Custom Components in Components palette and click on PLUS sign, pick zipped file with these files.
-3. Insert the component into your design and configure attributes in the Properties panel.
+4. Insert the component into your design and configure attributes in the Properties panel.

 ## Usage Notes